Irene Ilachinski

 My Approach to Helping

 Are you a 30+ woman who is twice exceptional (intelligent and ADHD), feeling overwhelmed?
-Is it even harder because your parents are accomplished people, and you feel like you can't keep up with expectations?
-You are hardworking and others count on you.
+Is it even harder because your family is full of accomplished people, and you feel like you can't keep up with expectations?
+You are hardworking and others count on you, be it a spouse, children, parents, or coworkers, or any combination of these.
+You know you are smart, caring and creative.
 But there are days when it feels like it takes all you have just to get dressed and out the door.
 Your brain either supercharged or foggy, and you can't often predict which it will be.
 So you sometimes feel like an Impostor who is just "pulling it off".
-You had trauma, recently or in the past, which doesn't help.
-You are ready for change, but you need to be understood.
+You may have had unpleasant experiences or things you try not to think about.
+You want support.

 I get this because I've worked with dozens of women over 40 struggling with these issues.
-At the start of our work, they feel a disconnect between what they feel and others see in them.
+At the start of our work, they feel a disconnect between what they feel (anxious, overwhelmed) and what others see in them (full of potential, "shouldn't find life so hard".
 They feel different and alone, wanting change.
-We will work through your isolation and anxiety, even traumatic experiences, to build more acceptance, clarity, and peace.
+Not everyone understands the challenges of ADHD.
+I do.
+I know that if you are an adult, you may not even have been diagnosed or had ADHD addressed until adulthood.
+And no two people with ADHD are alike, so you need someone to understand your own personal struggles and successes.

-You may feel unsure, because you've managed to cope with your overwhelm, even your trauma, on your own for so long.
+You may feel unsure, because you've managed to cope with your ADHD and overwhelm, even traumatic memories or experiences, on your own for so long.
 I get it.
 If you've read this far, though, you are probably tired of feeling the weight of this.
 You have been dealing with your issues for awhile, they are getting heavy, and you want relief and support.
 Call me as soon as you are ready.

 More Info About My Practice

 It's hard to talk about.
-You don't want to talk about it.
+You don't want to talk about it, but you are sick of this impacting your life now.
 You don't want to keep feeling like this, and well-meaning people try to tell you to "look at the bright side", and that just makes you feel more alone.
+It's a lot of work to keep trying to "push this down".

 But you aren't alone, and you don't have to go through this alone.
-The sooner you address your symptoms, the sooner you can begin to heal.
+The sooner you address your symptoms, the sooner you can begin to feel relief.
 I am a Certified Traumatic Incident Recovery Facilitator (TIRF-C).
 This isn't your typical "talk" therapy.
-It is a structured, evidence-based treatment that helps reduce your symptoms.
+It is a structured, evidence-based treatment that helps reprocess the memory and reduce your symptoms.
 And when you feel calmer, you can begin to live more fully in the present.
 Your life is now, and I'm here when you are ready.

 My Therapy Focus